Multi-effects pedals are a crucial tool for any acoustic player who performs live.

 Yes, you can use effect pedals for an acoustic guitar.
 However, some pedals are not designed for the dynamic range of the acoustic guitar.
 Furthermore, some guitar pedals do not enhance the spectrum of frequencies produced by an acoustic.
 Hence, why acoustic specific pedals are better.

-It’s my full guide of the useful methods for using a compressor that will improve the versatility and flexibility of your live sound.
+This post is my top methods for using a compressor for acoustic improving the versatility and flexibility of your live acoustic sound.